15th of Shevat (eleventh month)

 In the Bible, trees (etz) were created on the third day, linking them with the Spirit of Counsel (Etzah), the Feast of early Firstfruits, and resurrection.
 The Biblical imagery of trees and their direct comparison to people is astounding.
 In fact, the only person that required a second touch from Yeshua for healing exclaimed, “I see men like trees, walking.”
 (Mark 8:24 NKJV) Yeshua actually spit in this blind man’s eyes.
 I am of the opinion that Yeshua’s saliva “over-healed” this man, if you will, and he saw too well (spiritual), requiring an additional touch (a tamping down) to see as a man.

 People have trunks and limbs.
 They grow roots, have seeds, and produce fruit.
 Trees and people feel pain and bleed when wounded.
 Both breathe and sway (move) when the wind (ruach) blows upon them.
 The growth of trees and people are deeply affected by the type of soil, the volume of water, and the amount of sunlight that they receive.
 Even the House (Temple) of YHWH is built with both trees and people.
 (2 Chron.
 2, 1 Cor.
-6:19) Thus, it is no wonder that the Scriptures abound with analogies, metaphors, similes, and puns that compare mankind to the majestic trees of the field.
+6:19) Thus, it is no wonder that the Scriptures abound with analogies, metaphors, similes, and puns that compare mankind to the majestic trees of the forest.

 In this post, I hope to illuminate the surprising connections between the month of Shevat, trees (seed to fruit), Messiah, resurrection, water, and Torah.
 My hope is that you will be inspired to explore Judaism’s traditional New Year for Trees with fresh eyes, like the healed blind man.
 Tu B’Shevat or Shevat 15th is not mentioned in the Torah.
 However, it is mentioned in the Mishnah, where it is called the New Year for Trees.
 Why in the world do trees need a new year and what benefit is this for a follower of Messiah?